Limit cycle enumeration in random vector fields: Proofs of Theorems and

 \begin{prop} There exists a constant $c_1>0$, independent of $d$, such that for any $0<r<1$ and $0 \leq \theta < 2\pi$, the probability that $A_d(r,\theta)$ is a transverse annulus for $F$ is at least $c_1$. \end{prop}

-We defer the proof of the proposition in favor of first seeing how it is used to finish the proof of the theorem.
+Before proving the proposition, let us first see how it is used to finish the proof of the theorem.
 We can apply Proposition \ref{prop:LB} to each of the events $\cE_j$ to get $\PP \cE_j \geq c_1$ for all $j$.
 Combining this with \eqref{eq:linearity}, we obtain

 Since $k>0$ and $c_1>0$ are each independent of $d$, this proves Theorem \ref{thm:main}. \end{proof}